jpuritz/BIO_594/Lectures/Week_01/Day1.md

 ## Goals
 * Setup an RSA key for sshing into the class server
-* Clone the class git repository to both your server account
+* Clone the class git repository to both your server account and personal computer
 * Test out terminal functionality in RStudio

 ### Logging into the class server